 DOT-117 cars are also preferred by many of the class I railroads over DOT-117R cars.

 All DOT-117 tank cars were built to the technical and safety specifications finalized in the 2015 FAST Act federal regulations.

 Partly in response to a catastrophic derailment in Quebec in 2013, United States and Canadian governments reexamined the safety standards for Class III flammables in 2015.
 The result included the FAST Act, which required the phasing out of tank cars built to lower safety standards and prohibiting the transportation of Class III flammables with DOT-111 tanks by 2029.

 That included that petroleum crude oil must be carried in DOT-117 tank cars by 2025.
 In fact, there were no more DOT-111 tank cars carrying crude oil by 2018.

 Class III flammables include commodities such as petroleum crude oil, ethanol, refined petroleum products, chemicals and other flammable liquids.
 It also includes “multiple service” tank cars, which include cars that carry different types of flammable liquids each year and are cleaned out between services.

 Navigating the switch to DOT-117 tank cars

-As more and more companies look to make the switch to DOT-117 tank cars, Mitsui Rail Capital provides lease options for these tanks – available in capacities of 25,500, 28,800 and 30,500 gallons.
+As more and more companies look to make the switch to DOT-117 tank cars, MRC provides lease options for these tanks – available in capacities of 25,500, 28,800 and 30,500 gallons.